supabase/wrappers/supabase-wrappers-macros/README.md

 # supabase-wrappers-macros

-A macro `wrappers_magic` to set up facility functions for Postgres FDW development framework `Supabase Wrappers`.
+A macro `wrappers_magic` to set up facility functions for Postgres FDW development framework `Wrappers`.

 This crate is NOT supposed to be used directly, please use [supabase-wrappers](https://github.com/supabase/wrappers/tree/main/supabase-wrappers) instead.

-See more details about [Supabase Wrappers](https://github.com/supabase/wrappers).
+See more details about [Wrappers](https://github.com/supabase/wrappers).

 # Example